davidyeungcoding/bamazon/README.md

 * This should display the inventory as specified in the bamazonInventoryDB.sql file.
 * Follow the prompts as displayed.
   * Entering any invalid characters will not allow you to proceed.
-  * If you enter a quantity that is greater than what is in stock will prompt an error message and terminate the app.
+  * Entering a quantity that is greater than what is in stock will prompt an error message and terminate the app.
   * At the end you will be informed of what you've selected, the quantity chosen, and the grand total.